Welcome! It’s so lovely to meet you

 Licensing

 I am a Registered Counselling Therapist (Candidate) licensed with the Nova Scotia College of Counselling Therapists (NSCCT), the regulatory body that ensures the highest quality of counselling services for Nova Scotians.
-To learn more about the College, the counselling profession, ethical standards, or the professional complaint process, please visit nscct.ca.
+Any complaint around my practice should be filed with NSCCT.
+To learn more about the College, the counselling profession, ethical standards, or the professional complaint process, please visit nscct.ca, or check out the helpful infographic I have posted below!

 I am also a Professional Member of the Canadian Counselling and Psychotherapy Association (CCPA) and maintain the standards of practice outlined by the CCPA.